API Reference¶

 Application Classes¶

-- class BaseApplication(version=None)¶
+- class BaseApplication(version, name)¶

 Base application for